 Protecting PCs

 As most of us are aware, attacks on Windows-based computers are becoming more and more frequent.
 Away from work, I am regularly asked to help someone “clean up” their Windows PC that has become infested with malware (spyware, trojans, worms, and so on).
 Interestingly, this type of thing very rarely gets into my systems at home.
 With this in mind, here are my recommendations for Internet and PC protection software.
-There may be better options, but these are what I have used for a couple of years now, and recommend to all of my friends.
+There may be better options, but these are my current recommendations.

 E-mail: Outlook Express (built-in)